Providing Skilled Legal Expertise

 The theory of equitable distribution is that marriage is a partnership whose assets should be fairly and equitably distributed when the partnership breaks up.
 Pascale v.
 Pascale, 140 N.J.
 583 (1995).
 Equitable distribution does not necessarily mean equal distribution.

-Equitable distribution does not include any assets acquired by either party by way of gift (except that a gift from one spouse to the other is subject to equitable distribution), devise or intestate succession, or any assets acquired prior to the marriage.
+Equitable distribution does not include any assets acquired by either party by way of gift (except that a gift from one spouse to the other during the marriage is subject to equitable distribution), devise or intestate succession, or any assets acquired prior to the marriage.

 In effectuating an equitable distribution of the marital assets, the court must follow a three-step approach: (1) determine what specific property is eligible for distribution, (2) value the property for purposes of distribution, and (3) decide how such distribution can most equitably be made.
 Rothman v.
 Rothman, 65 N.J.
 219 (1974).